acmei/Guide-for-Transplants/neighborhood_guide.md

 _Street addresses: S._

-These neighborhoods rock.
+These neighborhoods rock but are a bit far from the action of downtown.
 A lot of the older restaurants, bars, and corner stores are still intact in these neighborhoods, and there are a ton of large grocery stores and markets.
 Columbia City has a fantastic farmers market and a short, fairly recently gentrified strip of restaurants and bars.
 Alas, the magical greek restaurant & laundromat has shut down.